Lukabratzee/videogame-barcode-scanner/README.md

 `pip install undetected-chromedriver webdriver-manager` [Link to install ChromeDrivers](https://googlechromelabs.github.io/chrome-for-testing/#stable)

-Issue arises from olde rversions of selenium.
+Issue arises from older versions of selenium.
 At time of writing 4.23.1 works.
 May be liable to break again due to how Chrome and ChromeDriver updated and get out of sync.

+**ChromeOptions error**

+pip uninstall -y selenium undetected-chromedriver webdriver-manager